Gas Safe Advice

 - Keep records of safety checks for at least two years.

 - Make sure your tenant is given a copy of the landlord's gas safety record (CP12) within 28 days of the inspection.
 Please also send us a copy of your certificate

 - Make sure new tenants receive copies of the most recent landlord's gas safety record before they move in.

 You should also show your tenant(s) how they can turn off the gas supply in the event of a leak.

 If a new boiler or heating system needs to be installed, or replaced, or the flue needs to be relocated, the work must be carried out by a Gas safe registered engineer and they must be part of a competent person scheme.

 GOV.UK provides information regarding the building regulations approval that you will need.
 Please also contact us, using the details below, to find out what information we require.

 Once the works are finished and we have inspected them, we will then issue a formal landlord’s consent certificate.

 There is a charge of £100 for the inspection and administration costs which can be paid by cheque, made payable to Stevenage Borough Council.
-Please send this to the Home Ownership Services team or the charge can be added to your service charge account.
+Please send this to the Resident and Estates Services team, or the charge can be added to your service charge account.

 Stevenage Borough Council